katesclau/letisgo/README.md

 2. **Extend the API:**
    Add new routes or resolvers as needed in the `controllers` or `resolvers` directory.

-3. **Update the Makefile:**
-   If you add new scripts or commands, update the `Makefile` to include these changes.

 ## Makefile

 The `Makefile` is used to automate common tasks.
 Here are some of the key commands: